Deobandi jihadism: Pakistan and Kashmir

 During the Soviet–Afghan War in the 1980s, FATA became a crucial base of operations for the Mujahideen, who were fighting against Soviet forces in Afghanistan.
 After the end of the war, many of the Mujahideen fighters returned to FATA and some of them shifted their focus to the Kashmir conflict and established their own militant organizations like Jaish-e-Mohammed, Harkat-ul-Mujahideen, Harkat-ul-Jihad al-Islami and slowly infiltrated Indian-administered Jammu and Kashmir from Pakistan-administered Azad Kashmir across the Line of Control with the goal of spreading a radical Islamist ideology to wage jihad against India in the region.
 The Pakistani Inter-Services Intelligence supported and supplied arms as well as provided training to these "mujahideen" militants.
 In 2015, former President of Pakistan, Pervez Musharraf, admitted that the Pakistani state had supported and trained insurgent groups in Kashmir throughout the 1990s.
 These new Islamist militant groups changed the ideological emphasis of the Kashmir conflict from that of plain separatism to Islamic fundamentalism.
 The ongoing insurgency in Jammu and Kashmir between Kashmiri separatists and Indian security forces in Kashmir has led to a large number of casualties on both sides.

-One other such group is the Pakistani Taliban, which emerged in the early 2000s and quickly gained a foothold in FATA, it emerged as the Deobandi jihadist group but mostly leader and fighters of Pakistani Taliban follows the Salafi & Wahhabi doctrines of Sunni Islam rather than Deobandi.
-The Pakistani Taliban, also known as the Tehrik-i-Taliban Pakistan (TTP), is a loosely organized coalition of various militant groups, with the goal of establishing Islamic rule in Pakistan and overthrowing the Pakistani government.
+One other such group is the Pakistani Taliban, which emerged in the early 2000s and quickly gained a foothold in FATA, it emerged as the Deobandi jihadist group.The Pakistani Taliban, also known as the Tehrik-i-Taliban Pakistan (TTP), is a loosely organized coalition of various militant groups, with the goal of establishing Islamic rule in Pakistan and overthrowing the Pakistani government.
 The relationship between the Pakistani government and the TTP has been contentious, with the government launching a number of military operations to try to weaken the group.
 In recent years, there have been some efforts to initiate peace talks between the Pakistani government and the TTP, but these have largely been unsuccessful.